-You will not feel the catheter in your artery and you will not feel any pain during acquisition of the ultrasound images.
+You will not feel the catheter in your artery or vein, nor will there be any pain during acquisition of the ultrasound images.

-You may need to lie flat on your back with pressure applied to the catheter insertion site for a few hours after the test to prevent bleeding.
-In some cases, your physician may use a device that seals the small hole in the artery, called a “closure device,” which will allow you to move around sooner.
+You may need to lie flat on your back for a few hours after the test with pressure applied to the catheter insertion site in your groin to prevent bleeding.
+In some cases, your physician may use a device that seals the small hole in the artery, called a "closure device," which will allow you to move around sooner.

 For several hours, your catheter site will be checked for bleeding or swelling and your blood pressure and heart rate will be monitored.

 You may feel a little sleepy until the sedative has worn off.

 After you return home, you should rest and drink plenty of fluids.
-Avoid lifting heavy objects and strenuous exercise for at least 24 hours.
+Avoid lifting heavy objects and strenuous exercise for at least 24 hours, sometimes longer.
 It is strongly recommended that you quit smoking as this is a major contributor to diseases of the arteries and veins.

 The catheter insertion site may be bruised and sore.
 If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.